gip/fetchIO/README.md

-FetchIO
+fetchIO
 =======

-[FetchIO](https://github.com/gip/fetchio) is a simple, configurable, fault-tolerant http crawler written in Haskell.
+[fetchIO](https://github.com/gip/fetchio) is a simple, configurable, fault-tolerant http crawler written in Haskell.

 The main features are: